Sazid60/In-Depth-Mongodb-Queries/Readme.md

   - Implicit $and is great for single-field filtering (shorter, cleaner).
   - Explicit $and is necessary for multiple fields or complex conditions.
 Allows doing query based on the same field again.
   - Performance is nearly the same, but explicit $and improves clarity in complex queries.
-  - Let me know if you need further clarification!

 - $or method